Turkish Van Cat Characteristics (Quick Facts)

 Therefore, daily play sessions are a must if you want to keep your cat in shape and fulfill her social needs.

-The Turkish Van doesn’t suffer from any genetic health problems and is considered to be a very healthy breed.
+The Turkish Van doesn’t suffer from any genetic health problems and is a very healthy breed.

 The Turkish Van has an average life expectancy of 12 to 17 years.
 Due to its robust health, this breed is a great choice if you don’t want to deal with long-term medical costs and frequent vet visits.

 However, you should ask the breeder if his cats are prone to car sickness.
-This way you will know what to expect if you have to take your cat for a ride.
+This way you will know what to expect if you must take your cat for a ride.